Real Women Case Studies

 And one of those was the Hot Deep Autumn season, which is, essentially, a hybrid of a Deep Autumn and Warm Autumn.

-While I was trying to think of celebrity examples for this season, actress Raquel Welch came to mind (below).
+While I was trying to think of celebrity examples for this season, actress Raquel Welch came to mind (left).

 Alexis was thrilled to find the perfect season!

-She's contacted me several time to tell me how happy she is with this season, and it makes me very happy when one of my clients is, too.
+She's contacted me several times to tell me how happy she is with this season, and it makes me very happy when one of my clients is, too.

 As you can see in her most recent photo, she is warm yet deep.
 She can handle a lot of depth but has to make the colors warm for the best effect.